Nagendra1997/mesibo-documentation/android_custom_tutorial.md

 # Customization of MesiboUi

-Mesibo allow you to customize your chat views as per your app theme and requirement.
-Since, MesiboMessaging is a fragment it can be loaded anywhere and its even easy to modify.
+Mesibo allows you to customize your chat views as per your app theme and requirement.
+Since MesiboMessaging is a fragment it can be loaded anywhere and it is even easy to modify.

 The two basic elements that form a chat application are

 - Incoming chat view
-	Incoming chat view is a view that you see when you recieve a message.
-By default, this view has everthing from displaying received messages to displaying files and file types.
-Agian, if you want to customize as per your theme and requirement you are open to do so.
+	Incoming chat view is a view that you see when you receive a message.
+By default, this view has everything from displaying received messages to displaying files and file types.
+Again, if you want to customize as per your theme and requirement you are open to do so.

 - Outgoing chat view
 	Outgoing chat view is a view that you see when you send a message.
-Similar to incoming chat view this view also has different options to display outgoing content .For example, based on your message status this view can be used to display  status "ticks" - single tick, double tick, blue tick .
-You can customize outgoing view as per you requirment.
+Similar to incoming chat view this view also has different options to display outgoing content.
+For example, based on your message status this view can be used to display status "ticks" - single tick, double tick, blue tick.
+You can customize an outgoing view as per your requirement.

 Mesibo chat view is a recycler view that contains the incoming chat view and outgoing chat view, which adds Items(here messages) when a message is sent or received.
-All the messges are rendered one after another to load in recycler view with items one by one.
-As you scroll recycler view, more items are added based on history of your chat.
+All the messages are rendered one after another to load in recycler view with items one by one.
+As you scroll recycler view, more items are added based on the history of your chat.
 Using Mesibo recycler view here for displaying message gives advantage of not rendering and loading all the messages at a time, it gets loaded based on your scroll position.
-Customizing these views can be aceived easily let us see how it is done.
+Customizing these views can be achieved easily let us see how it is done.

 ###Follow the steps below to customize your Mesibo Application UI.

 ## Creating UI elements

-In order to have your own custom chat layout, you need to create your own MessagingActivity class and UIFragment class.
+To have your custom chat layout, you need to create your own MessagingActivity class and UIFragment class.
 In this tutorial, we will be calling them `MessagingActivity` and `MessagingUiFragment`.

 `MessagingActivity.java` loads `MessagingUIFragment` which has MesiboRecyclerView and Adapter and you start `MessagingActvit

-Lets implement them one by one:
+Let us implement them one by one:

 ## 1. Create MessagingUIFragment.java